Kannan171/tp/docs/UserGuide.md

 3. [**scheduling**](#meeting-commands) meetings
 4. [**visualising**](#effortless-team-management) your team's contact details and schedules

-### Stay Organised

-TeamSync is built with seamless integration and flawless organisation in mind.

-TeamSync comes with neat and adjustable views for your teammates, your schedule and your meetings to suit your visual needs.
+### Smart Data Validation

-TeamSync provides built-in validation to ensure that errors are caught as early as possible.
+TeamSync automatically validates your data to catch errors as early as possible, saving you time and ensuring smooth collaboration.

-It guarantees:
+With built-in checks, it guarantees that:
-1. no duplicate contacts
+1. contacts are not duplicated
-2. no module conflicts for each teammate
+2. each teammate's modules are free of duplicates and timing conflicts
-3. no overlapping meetings
+3. meetings are unique and scheduled without overlaps

-TeamSync allows you to export your contact, allowing you to synchronize easily with all your teammates.

 ### Effortless Team Management